CleverCloud/doc.clever-cloud.com/deploy/addon/config-provider.md

 Click on "Add an add-on", then choose "Configuration provider" and select the applications you want to link.
 On the dashboard, click on "edit" and input the environment variables.
-The syntax is `NAME=value`, like in the "expert mode" of the environment variables pannel.
+The syntax is `NAME=value`, like in the "expert mode" of the environment variables pannel of any application.
-Once you click "save", all the linked applications will be restarted.
+Once you click "Save", all the linked applications will be restarted.

+## Pricing

+This add-on is completely free.
+No fee will be invoiced to you while using this kind of add-on.